Charlie Helmick to run for Illinois 72nd House District

 As a disabled veteran, he shared the story of how it was going to be a few months before he could get the help he needed.

-He said he went to his local practitioner, was told they would get ahold of Iowa City to see if he could get in down.
-He said he received a call from towards the end of March and was not able to get in until August and that they did not have anything available sooner.
+He said he went to his local practitioner, was told they would get ahold of Iowa City VA to see if he could get in.
+He said he received a call towards the end of March and was not able to get in until August and that they did not have anything available sooner.

 Helmick also wants to see more affordable health care for people.